jieter/python-lora/README.md

 # python-lora

-Python wrapper for LoRa payloads from Thingpark/Actility.
-Allowing decryption of the payload.
+Python wrapper for LoRa payloads from Thingpark/Actility, allowing decryption of the payload.

 - Depends on [cryptography]
 - Based on crypto code in [Lora-net/LoRaMac-node]